ctsrc/ergodox-ez-shine-dvorak/README.md

   </tr>
 </table>

-\*: I originally bought the wing rests too, but soon found that I prefered using the keyboard without them, and therefore I am not using those.
+\*: For a long while, I prefered using the keyboard without the wing rests.
+Currently I am using them again.
+I think that their utility depends a bit on your posture, position of keyboard relative to body and to the placement of the keyboard on the table and how much room you have available on the table.

 ## Building from source